 The Katz Center’s international fellowship program is a unique and coveted opportunity to pursue new research in a supportive and collaborative environment.
 The fellowship has two goals—to support the work of individual scholars, and to draw them into a collaborative community bound together by a shared interest in a particular topic or theme.
 Scholars selected for a fellowship receive a stipend to support them for an academic year or semester, office space, access to Penn’s renowned library collections, and opportunities to share their work through seminars, conferences, publications, and more.
 In addition to advancing new research, the Center seeks to support early career scholars by creating mentoring and skills-building opportunities, and to connect scholars in North America, Israel, and other parts of the world.

-This Year: Jews and Modern Legal Culture
+This Year: Jews and Health

 Call for Applications